TFP / TFCD Photo Shoot Singapore

 Quality of photographs

-I will be doing FULL editing to the photographs to what I will do for commercial standard, which will take hours for each individual photograph.
+I will be doing advanced editing to the photographs to what I will do for commercial standard, which may take hours for each individual photograph.
 Therefore, it requires lots of time and effort, and I'm not able to give you too many photographs.

 You will be able to get some decent quality photographs if you can cooperate fully with me.
 You can judge the quality from my portfolio and compare them with other photographers' work.
 I may not have the equipment and assistants to create award-winning photographs yet, at least, clients are willing to pay me to have their photographs taken by me.